oxylabs/seo-monitoring/README.md

 **The features are as follows:**
 - Accepts CSV or XLSX files as an input for keyword SERP scraping
 - Moves input file to different directory after it was processed
-- Cleans the input keywords and prepares them to be submitted to the Oxylabs SERP Scraper API
+- Cleans the input keywords and prepares them to be submitted to Oxylabs Web Scraper API
 - Uses Celery to produce parallel requests to the SERP Scraper API (*refer [docker-compose](docker-compose.yml) for `--autoscale` parameter use*)
 - Aggregates the responses in exact-same order as they were submitted to the Celery worker as a task
 - Retry & timeout added for the Celery tasks
-- Authenticates each request to the SERP Scraping API
+- Authenticates each request to Web Scraping API
 - Produces a new output file (CSV or XLSX) with the results from the SERP Scraper API
 - Continuously watches for a new input file to be added for processing